We hit the 2019 Mizuno Carbon 1 over 300 times with 3 different hitters. (This was the drop 10, not the drop 13).

 Much of that change in feel at impact is blamed on the two piece design.
-The Power Carbon 2 two’s piece connection gives it a smoother feel on both hits and mishits.
+The Power Carbon and Carbon 2 two piece connections gives them a smoother feel on both hits and mishits.
 While the Carbon 1 gives some hand ring on mishits.
 Most younger players prefer a smoother smash.
 But, those looking for maximum power will be right at home with the Carbon 1.

-The power carbon comes in a drop 10 and drop 13.
+The Carbon 1 comes in a drop 10 and drop 13.
 Of course the drop 13 will swing exceptionally light.